 An online docket search can yield important identifying information about a person, however, it will help if you have some information to start with.

-For example, if you have a business name and location, you can search county and municipal court databases where the business might be located.
-This could turn up business filings, liens, or lawsuits that reveal the owner’s name.
-For further reading on how to remove mugshots and court records off the internet, we recommend checking out our article, “How to Remove Court Records from the Internet“.
+For further reading on how to remove mugshots and court records off the internet, we recommend checking out our article, “How to Remove Court Records from the Internet“, and our video below by Minc Law Paralegal, Melanie Hughes.

 In some cases, you might have the name of an online poster but have no way of contacting them or finding out where they live.
 Fortunately, sometimes a name is all you need.